IELTS Cue Card Sample 227 - Describe your favourite song or piece of music

 4. What musical genre do you really hate?
 Why?

 I detest American Country music.
 It has got to be the lamest and depressing music genre available to the public.
 I cannot pinpoint the exact reason why I abhor this heinous excuse for music but I will try.
 Country music is extremely patriotic, quite irritating.
 America is number one when most of the people that listen to that type of music probably have never left the proximity of their area code.
-Music CEO’s realise that white American population are losing jobs to “foreigners” so country music artists use that and say white America should love a pure America.
+Music CEO’s realise that the white American population are losing jobs to “foreigners” so country music artists use that and say white America should love a pure America.
 It’s a clever way to be racist.
 When in truth no one is a True American.
 The lyrics are too simple but try too hard to be meaningful.
 Country music has a kind twang that I loathe.
 It will never grow on me & I try my hardest not to judge the people who listen to country music.

 5. What do you think of music your parents listen to?